 When you want to give your windows an extra dose of personality with a new paint job, you need to be careful that you haven’t gotten overzealous with your brush strokes.
 Occasionally, painters will close a window before the paint on the frame has finished drying, effectively sealing the window closed with a layer of paint.
 That layer can make reopening the window when you need it a real “pane.”

-- The window is sealed closed by a layer of paint.
-Occasionally, painters will close a window before the paint on the frame has finished drying, effectively sealing the window closed with a layer of paint.
+However, fixing a window closed shut by a paint seal can be a relatively easy fix for homeowners.
 Look closely at the sill of your window.
 Is a coat of paint connecting the window to the sill?
 If so, you can use a razor blade or putty knife to cut through the seal gently and pry the window open.

 Do you need to replace a window in your home?
 Purchasing energy-efficient Enviro-Star windows supplied by New Window Factory Sales, Inc. is the ideal way to upgrade in time for spring.
-Give our team a call today at 856-546-1120 to learn more!
+Give our team a call today to learn more!